xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 * **Socket Timeout in milliseconds (0=unlimited)**: The time waiting for data – after establishing the connection.
 * **Max Response size in bytes**: The maximum number of bytes Katalon Studio renders from a response.
 When it is set to 0 or left empty, Katalon Studio downloads a response regardless of its size.
 Please note that downloading a large response may affect the application's performance.

-For your convenience, we provide a shortcut to this global settings in a test request's view.
+For your convenience, we provide a shortcut to these global settings in a test request's view.

   <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-settings/timeout-maxsize.png">